PS11242026/Option_pricing_model/README.md

 ## Overview

-This project is a command-line research engine that prices equity options using the Black–Scholes–Merton (BSM) model and compares theoretical prices with real market data from Yahoo Finance.
+This project is a command-line research engine that prices equity options using the Black Scholes Merton equations and compares theoretical prices with real market data from Yahoo Finance.

 It identifies potential option mispricing across the 25 largest S&P 500 companies by market capitalization using each contract’s **actual implied volatility, strike, and expiry**.